-Laser cutters, or engravers, were once reserved for big businesses that could afford them but now they have become more accessible.
+The best laser cutters are more affordable than you might think.
+Laser cutters or engravers were once reserved for big businesses that could afford them, but they have now come down in price.
 That means you can take advantage of the laser level accuracy of engraving machines that can cut into all sorts of materials from leather and wood to glass, plastic and even metal.

 With all that in mind, here are some of the best laser cutters out there right now for you to buy.